Bajaj shoots 65 with an ace, lies second in KGA Challenge | Sports-Games

 It was not just Bajaj, young southpaw Kartik Sharma and Mari Muthu shot six-under 66 each to be placed tied fifth as Aman Raj, who was in the Top-10 last week, and Khalin Joshi, playing in his home course, shot four-under 68.

 The advent of two Challenge Tour events has created new opportunities for the Indian golfers.
-While Chouhan now has a card on Challenge Tour, a win in the USD 300,000 event will go a long way in contending for the PGTI Order of Merit, the winner of which gets a card to the main DP World Tour under the new arrangement between PGTI and DP World Tour.
+While Om Prakash Chouhan, who played a stunning final round to win the Black Bull Challenge last week, now has a card on Challenge Tour, a win in the USD 300,000 event will go a long way in contending for the PGTI Order of Merit, the winner of which gets a card to the main DP World Tour.

 Divyanshu, searching for his maiden title, said, ''It's been a long time since I shot such a low score.
 I was playing well and performing consistently on the PGTI till 2019 just prior to the onset of Covid.
 But thereafter I had some health issues due to which I struggled on the golf course. ''I've addressed the health problems with some changes in my lifestyle such as restrictions in my diet.
 These changes along with my self-belief have helped me get my game back on track.

 ''I had an excellent start today and the hole-in-one on the 13th was a huge confidence-booster.
 After making bogey on the 14th, I came back really well.
-I was very stable from there on and kept the errors out of my game even though I missed a couple of birdie opportunities from 10 feet on the front-nine.
-I like this golf course as I've had some good finishes on the PGTI here.
-I'm carrying those good memories into this week.''
+I was very stable from there on and kept the errors out of my game even though I missed a couple of birdie opportunities from 10 feet on the front-nine.''
 Another local Bengaluru golfer, C Muniyappa, Samarth Dwivedi and Varun Parikh of Gujarat carded three-under 71 each to be tied 28th.

 M Dharma, a strong contender on the PGTI Tour, had India's top amateur Avani Prashanth on the bag, as he played two-under 70.
 Avani is playing the role of a caddie to see top pros in match situation and learn from it.
 She often plays practice rounds with Dharma, Khalin Joshi and Chikkarangappa, who are all from Bengaluru.